gatechatl/EDB_Exon_Expression/README.md

 run step2 to execute the pipeline.

-The program parses through the downloaded GDC data and extract the EDB exon expression.
+After downloading the GDC data, our program will parses through files and extract the EDB exon expression.

-The complete data folder can be downloaded from here.
+While an example folder was provided here, we have also tarzipped the complete folder and can be downloaded here (insert link)